-Diffs have also been cause for concern.
-Alternatives have been investigated but as there is no direct replacement for the current open diff the Club have decided not to change regulations but this will be kept under review for the future.
-See note below regarding increased capacity reservoirs and axle tube baffles, which have been added to regs for 2023 and are thought to be reliability improvements.
+Diffs were also a cause for concern during 2020, with several failures throughout the year.
+Alternatives have been investigated but as there is no direct replacement for the current open diff the Club have decided not to change regulations for 2021, but this will be kept under review for the future.